-(323) 953-4000 ext.
-2325 Email: GoCentralCity@lacitycollege.edu lacitycollege.edu/Resources/Go-Central-City/Department-Home
+Student Services Building 2nd Floor 211 (323) 953-4000 ext.
+2325 Email: GoCentralCity@lacitycollege.edu lacitycollege.edu/admissions/outreach-initiatives/go-central-city

 GO Central City (Great Outcomes for Central City) serves students who attend elementary, middle, and high schools in the central area of L.A.
 Unified School District.
-This initiative is based on the belief that each child in our LAUSD schools should see him or herself as a future college student.
+This initiative is based on the belief that each child in our LAUSD schools should see him- or herself as a future college student.
 GO Central City helps motivate and prepare students to earn a high school diploma and go to college.